cBioCenter/bioblocks-viz/docs/DEV_GETTING_STARTED.md

 ### Workflow

-Currently we have 2 stages of checks for code when you are ready to submit a PR.
+Currently we have 3 stages of checks for code when you are ready to submit a PR.

-The first actually happens locally!
-There is a git pre-commit hook which will run the linter and formatter on _staged_ files, as well as writing the changes to the commit!
-So if you forgot a semicolon, don't worry, it will automagically be appended and require _no extra work on your part_.
+The first two actually happen locally!
+There is both a pre-commit and pre-push git hook.
+The former will run the linter and formatter on _staged_ files, as well as the unit testing library against files it has detected a change in.
+The formatter will even write the changes to the commit, so don't worry if you forgot a semicolon, it will automagically be appended and require _no extra work on your part_.
+The pre-push hook will simply run the entire unit test suite locally.

 The second phase happens via our [Circle CI Server](circleci.com/gh/cBioCenter/chell-viz) when a PR is made against master.
-It will checkout, build, lint and test the code.
+It will checkout, build, lint and test the code on a fresh machine.
 The test results and coverage report are also saved as artifacts for each job.